 “This annual event has allowed us to help raise scholarship funds for many deserving local students who truly appreciate the extra financial assistance,” said YHC Board of Associates Big Dance Committee Co-Chair Judy Fullerton.
 “We hope that everyone comes out to enjoy this fun evening at YHC—and that all the tables will be decked out for this year’s new contest.”

 Famous for their signature beach music sound, The Swingin' Medallions have been based out of the Greenwood, S.C., area since the early 1960s.
 After a few years of touring colleges from the Carolinas to the Louisiana Bayou, John McElrath took the group to Charlotte, N.C., to record “Double Shot (of My Baby's Love),” which has been a party classic for college students for decades.
 Top 40 hits for the group include “She Drives Me Out Of My Mind” and “Hey, Hey, Baby.”

 The members of the Swingin' Medallions have changed during the last 30 years, but the high energy, party-style stage performance of the first Medallions has been passed down to the band that performs today.
 The popularity of the current Medallions stage show has earned them the unofficial title of “The Party Band of the South.”

 Tables for eight are available for $225, and individual tickets are available for $40.
-To register for the event online, visit www.yhc.edu/bigdance or contact the Young Harris College Office of Advancement at (706) 379-5173.
-Patrons may bring their own food and beverage, or pre-order from a variety of dining packages by The Copper Door.
+To register for the event, contact the Young Harris College Office of Advancement at (706) 379-5173 or email firstname.lastname@example.org.

 About the Local Scholarship Campaign